xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Faq/Index.rst

 .. answer

-*Windows 2000 and above Active Directory and Novell e-directory definitely support this attribute.*
+*Windows 2000 and above Active Directory and Novell eDirectory definitely support this attribute.*

 -------